 The sound quality is also a strong point of this headphone.
 It has a warm and smooth sound signature.
 The bass is present and sounds natural.
 It is not as boomy as other gaming headsets where it bleeds into the mids and muffles the sound.
 Sennheiser here has gone for a very neutral response.
 The mids are nicely done.
 They sound detailed and clear.
 The treble is also smooth and clear.
 It is not bright and has a lot of detail retrieval.
 The soundstage is also fairly wide.
 This all makes for a very immersive game experience.
 Every detail is present and the directional audio is great.
 The high-pitched explosions in FPS games also do not overshadow the micro details within the audio.

-Conclusion – Overall, Game one is a great open back headphone for gaming.
+Sennheiser game one is a great open back headphone for gaming.
 The sound quality it produces is comparable to dedicated audiophile headphones and the mic is also clear and crisp.
 It can even be used for casual streaming or video recording.
 The build quality is also good and these are also extremely comfortable.
-This headphone is an easy recommendation if you looking to save yourself the hassle of getting an external microphone and want something ready to be used out of the box.9
+This headphone is an easy recommendation if you looking to save yourself the hassle of getting an external microphone and want something ready to be used out of the box.

 This next headphone is similar to the aforementioned Sennheiser game one.
 Audio-Technica has applied the same Sennheiser formula by coming up with an audiophile-grade headphone with an integrated mic.